-- i.
-A pedestrian colonnade should be provided in the required building setback area as indicated on Figure 4.5(I). - j.
-Buildings should incorporate a podium adjacent to the public domain with a height of 2 to 3 storeys (8-12 metres) and in accordance with Figure 4.5(m). - k.
-The upper levels above the 2 to 3 storey (8-12 metre) podium should be setback in accordance with Figure 4.5(m).
+- A pedestrian colonnade should be provided in the required building setback area as indicated on Figure 4.5-I. - Buildings should incorporate a podium adjacent to the public domain with a height of 2 to 3 storeys (8-12 metres) and in accordance with Figure 4.5-m. - k.
+The upper levels above the 2 to 3 storey (8-12 metre) podium should be setback in accordance with Figure 4.5-m.

-Figure 4.5(I): East Precinct podium setbacks and colonnades.(C)
+Figure 4.5-l: East Precinct podium setbacks and colonnades (C)